The University provides reasonable academic adjustments and auxiliary aids to eligible students at no charge.

-The College provides these reasonable academic adjustments and auxiliary aids to eligible students at no charge, according to students’ individual needs.
+The University provides these reasonable academic adjustments and auxiliary aids to eligible students at no charge, according to students’ individual needs.
 Advocacy assistance on disability related issues is also provided.
 Eligibility depends on the nature of the impairment and its impact on the particular individual and is based on documentation from a qualified professional.
 To learn more, read about our comprehensive disability services.

 Stacy Mueller, Director